Learn about our Safe Care Commitment and COVID-19 FAQs | Use our Prescreen app before arrival for faster entry

 All CT exam requests are reviewed by a radiologist beforehand.
 Instructions are given to the technologists on how to perform the exam after the benefits and risks have been reviewed by the radiologist.
-Patients should inform staff if they are pregnant, or have allergies or impaired kidney function.
+Patients should inform staff if they are pregnant, have allergies or have impaired kidney function.
 The technologist or radiologist will answer any questions you may have at the time of your appointment.

-A CT technologist will greet you after you have checked into the Radiology Department.
+The CT technologist will greet you after you have checked into the Radiology Department.
 You will be asked to complete a screening form if you are receiving an IV or oral contrast.
 The screening form provides information for your safety.
 It also assists the radiologist in the best scanning option for the best diagnosis.
 The screening form will need to be completed upon each CT exam return where IV or oral contrast is required.

-Your completed exam will be read by a board certified radiologist.
+Your completed exam will be read by a board-certified radiologist.
 A radiologist is a physician trained to diagnose conditions seen on medical imaging studies.
 The radiologist will send the report to your ordering provider.

 The CT technologist controls the scanner from an adjacent room where they can still see and hear you.
 You will be moved slightly after each scan, although you may not notice this.